ThePython10110/ExchangeClone/README.md

 ## Changelog
 <details><summary>Look at this fancy expanding changelog</summary>

-TODO:
+### TODO:
-Written/writable book alias
+* Written/writable book alias (MTG)
-Campfire copy value
+* Campfire copy value
-Philosopher's Stone/copper
+* Philosopher's Stone/copper
-Map aliases
+* Map aliases
-Sponge aliases
+* Sponge aliases
-Auto coral
-Stripped stuff (kinda already works but still)
+* Stripped stuff (kinda already works but still)
-Bamboo block is automatically too much (tree group).
+* Bamboo block is automatically too much (tree group).
-Bamboo mosaic (MCLA) actually has no energy value Labels on Transmutation Table(t) items showing amount left (1.4K, 999.9M, 25.9B, etc.)
+* Figure out what's going to happen with Technic (the PR probably won't be merged)
+* Fix tools (after switching to bulk_remove, haven't been dropping)
+* Add commands for setting custom energy values (set_item_energy), load after group values.
+* Texture for Advanced Alchemical Chests
+* Textures/code for covalence dust
+* Mind, Life, Body, and Soul Stones
+* Improve multidig
+* Add more Energy Collectors

 \* Not actually added yet

-### v6.0 (The Automation Update)
+### v6.0 (The Compatibility Update)

+**Summary:**

+I'm going to name all major updates from now on, unless and until I change my mind.
+I'm also going to have short summaries before the long list of changes.
+The biggest thing in this update is AUTOMATIC ENERGY VALUES!
+This means I no longer have to add energy values for every single item, meaning it's easier to add support for more mods.
+Also, players' personal energy limit has been increased from about two billion to *one trillion*.
+ExchangeClone is now also compatible with the Hopper and Pipeworks mods.

+**The PESA will be removed in version 7.0.**

 * New Features:
     * Automatically generated energy values!
 Based on crafting and cooking recipes.
-        * Depending on the number of items you have, this could increase loading time.
+        * Depending on the number of crafting recipes you have, this could increase load times.
+This is definitely a bit of an issue in MineClone2, probably due to the number of banner/dye recipes.
+Eventually (hopefully), loom functionality will be added and this will improve quite a bit.
-        * For reasons beyond my control, things kind of vary a bit between loads because of which items are added to the `minetest.registered_items` first (which is somewhat random).
-For instance, the Lookup Tool in MineClone2 might sometimes have an energy value of 5 (1 stick + 1 glass) or 16 (4 sticks) depending on whether the energy value for glass is added first or not.
-At least, I assume that's the reason.
-        * Technic recipe types (grinding, alloying, etc.) will also work, as long as their `output_size` is 1 and my PR gets merged.
+        * Technic recipe types (grinding, alloying, etc.) will also work, as long as their `output_size` is 1 (meaning they only output one item at a time, so not the centrifuge or separator).
         * Also supports Mineclonia's stonecutter recipes, Netherite upgrades, and more.
+        * Added various ways of adding custom energy values or energy recipes (`exchangeclone.register_energy_alias`, `exchangeclone.register_craft_type`, and `exchangeclone.register_craft`)
-    * Added energy values for Basic Materials\* and Technic
+    * Added energy values for More Ores and Technic.
-    * Infinite food (costs 64 energy to use, but doesn't disappear, equal to MCL steak)
+    * Infinite food (costs 64 energy to use, but isn't consumed, equal to MCL steak)
     * Alchemical Chests, Alchemical Bags, and Advanced Alchemical Chests
+    * Labels on items in the Transmutation GUI showing how many items can be created.
+    * Added comma separators when energy is shown (to make it easier to identify large numbers)
     * Support for Pipeworks and Hopper mods!
 (MCL hoppers already worked)
     * Covalence Dust (left-click with Philosopher's Stone to open repairing menu; only tools with an energy value can be repaired)\*
     * Mind, Life, Body, and Soul Stones (although MTG only has the soul stone).\*
-    * Mercurial Eye (maybe)\*
+    * More Energy Collectors (to go with the increased energy limit)
     * Chat commands to set/add/remove energy from a player (requires `privs` privilege):
-        * `/add_energy [player] value` (player defaults to self, value can be negative)
+        * `/add_player_energy [player] value` (player defaults to self, value can be negative)
-        * `/set_energy [player] value` (player defaults to self)
+        * `/set_player_energy [player] value` (player defaults to self)
-    * Added `exchangeclone.register_energy_alias(alias, itemstring)` function, which allow items to be treated as other items.
 * Changes:
     * Energy values are now in `_exchangeclone_energy/energy_values.lua`, and are laid out differently, and aliases now work.
     * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s). *Every single mod* in the modpack is required, regardless of what it says the dependencies are.
 You may need to disable and then enable it for everything to work correctly.
     * The default energy value is no longer 1 but none.
     * The 2.14-billion-ish personal energy limit is has been increased to 1,000,000,000,000 (1 trillion).
-Any higher (literally ANY higher) and there are precision-based exploits like being able to create infinite glass panes (or really anything with an energy value less than 1) when you have enough energy.
+Any higher (literally ANY higher) and there are precision-based exploits like being able to create an unlimited amount of anything with an energy value less than 1.
+I considered finding some library for arbitrary precision in Lua, but decided it was too much work (and nobody really needs more than a trillion energy anyway).
-    * MineClone(ia/2) energy values now (mostly) match ProjectE's, with a few minor differences.
+    * MineClon(e2/ia) energy values now (mostly) match ProjectE's, with a few minor differences.
-        * Emeralds are still worth less than diamonds, because villager trades make then *way* easier to get than diamonds.
+        * Emeralds are still worth less than diamonds because of villager trades (in my opinion, this should be changed in ProjectE as well)
         * Bamboo is worth less so things make more sense.
         * Dyes are worth different amounts based on their crafting recipes, so different colors of things are worth different amounts.
         * Since fractional energy values are allowed, some energy values may be slightly different.
     * Energy values are now multiples of 0.05 instead of 0.25, for no real reason.
-    * Added comma separators when energy is shown (to make it easier to identify large numbers)
     * Tools that break multiple nodes at once (hammers, hoes, katar, and morningstar) use a better method that may (?) slightly decrease lag.\*
     * A couple changes involving the Philosopher's Stone:
         * Ender pearls can now be crafted with 4 iron and the Philosopher's Stone (MCL).
         * Copper's energy value has been changed (128 instead of 85), and the recipe has been changed accordingly.\*
         * Ice and obsidian can now be transmuted into water and lava, respectively.
         * It is now impossible to transmute between bedrock and barriers (MCL).
 I thought it was funny originally, but now I'm realizing that I don't want this to be annoying to people who run servers (are there any servers with this mod?)
     * It now costs 4 dark/red matter to make a block, which is great news if you already have some (because they're now worth more), but not so great if you don't.
+Sorry and you're welcome.
-    * Tool abilities now cost nothing (to match ProjectE).
+    * Tool abilities now have no energy cost (to match ProjectE).
-    * Tool abilities now take upgrades into account (silk touch, fortune, etc.) except for the sword AOE ability (which is annoying).
+    * Tool abilities now take upgrades into account (silk touch, fortune, etc.) except for the sword AOE ability (which would require more irritating hacky workarounds).
+    * Several neutral mobs (endermen, spiders, piglins) are now affected by the dark/red matter sword in "slay all" mode, to match ProjectE.
 * Bugfixes:
     * Fixed potion energy values
     * Fixed Red Matter Shield recipe
     * Fixed other modes of DM/RM tools not having energy values
-    * Deconstructors and Constructors now (sort of) use node timers again, meaning they won't stop trying to work.
+    * Deconstructors and Constructors now use node timers again (but better than before), meaning they won't ever stop.
+(Previously, they would stop if there was too much energy to deconstruct or too little energy to construct.)
+    * Tool abilities now update nodes that require support (torches, sand, etc.)\*.

 ### v5.4
 * Fixed a minor bug with the Energy Collector (thanks @programmerjake!)